codership/documentation/galeracluster/source/documentation/install-mysql.rst

 .. code-block:: console

    # zypper install galera-3 \
 		     mysql-wsrep-5.6

 Galera Cluster for MySQL is now installed on your server.
 You need to repeat this process for each node in your cluster.

 .. note:: When deciding which packages to install, the package manager may elect to install a newer major verion of Galera Cluster than the one you intended to install.
 Before confirming the installation of packages, please make sure that the package manager intends to install the desired Galera Cluster version.

-.. note:: In the event that you installed Galera Cluster for MySQL over an existing standalone instance of MySQL, there are some additional steps that you need to take in order to update your system to the new database server.
+.. note:: If you installed Galera Cluster for MySQL over an existing standalone instance of MySQL, there are some additional steps that you need to take in order to update your system to the new database server.
 For more information, see :doc:`../training/tutorials/migration`.

 .. _`centos-mysql-shared-compt`:
 .. rst-class:: rubric-2